datanav/docs/pump-execution.rst

      - A counter with the number of entities that failed to be written to the pipe's sink during this run.

-The task-failed entity
+The pump-failed entity
 ----------------------

-If the task fails for some reason, it will write a "task-failed" entity when it terminates.
+If the pump fails for some reason, it will write a "pump-failed" entity when it terminates.

 Prototype
 ^^^^^^^^^